 4) because you were not patently insane, being trusted with your own weekly two hour show at the tenderly pompous age of 17 for the benefit of a single repeat listener, whose name was Chris, and who was very depressed and would call every week pleading for something other than Billy Bragg.

 I am happy to say that, if you follow these four simple steps, you too will be able host the famous radio program “Radio Consuelo” on Fridays, from four to six, from Studio A in Curtis Hall on the Tufts University Campus in Medford, MA from 1988-1989.
 I recently came across two recordings of this program, to my knowledge the only ones that exist.
 Jay Allison has very kindly agreed to make portions of these available to you via streaming audio.
-A guide to what you can hear there can be found via this link.
+A guide to what you can hear there can be found via this link: Radio Consuelo Audio.

 It is a unique kind of torture to hear the 18 year old version of yourself talking about why compact discs will never replace vinyl, and I understand what I am doing when I give you these tapes.
 Unlike radio, the web does not dissolve into the air the moment it is created, and what you put out into it exists perpetually in the digital silt, searchable and trade-able and peer to peer file sharable.
 And while I doubt anyone will be interested in doing this, I now make it possible for three reasons: